 This year is the first year of the 2016/2017 - 2019/2020 Consolidated Plan.
-The City will re-evaluate and adjust the expected goals of our Consolidated Plan which will reflect the continued reduction in resources for affordable housing.
-Affordable housing and homelessness continues to be a high priority identified in the Consolidated Plan and will continue to be addressed in the Annual Action Plans with the City continuing to utilize CDBG, HOME and all other available resources to meet the needs identified.
+The City will re-evaluate and adjust the expected goals of our Consolidated Plan which will reflect the continued reducation in resources for affordable hosuing.
+Affordable housing and homelessness continues to be a high priority identified in the Consolidated Plan and will continue to be addressed in the Annual Action Plans and the City will continue to utilize CDBG, HOME and all other available resources to meet the needs identified.